-This course caters to students with varied backgrounds and abilities.
+The standard level course caters to students with varied backgrounds and abilities.
 More specifically, it is designed to build confidence and encourage an appreciation for mathematics in students who do not anticipate a need for mathematics in their future studies.
-It is therefore recommended that students should be aware of the general requirements of their university choices before making the decision to choose mathematical studies standard level.
+It is therefore recommended that students should be aware of the general requirements of their university choices before making the decision to choose Applications and interpretations standard level.